BlueprintConsulting/ElectricImp-Azure-Databricks-challenge/README.md

 ## About
 This challenge was first announced during the Blueprint + Databricks + MSFT Hackathon held in March 2018.
 The challenge is composed of two different stages.
 Stage 1 involves the use of the [impExplorer Developer Kit](https://store.electricimp.com/collections/protoype/products/impexplorer-developer-kit?variant=31118866130) by Electric Imp.
 Once completed, Stage 2 of the challenge involves the use of [Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/).

 Stage 1 will kickoff via a webinar on April 5.
 More information about this webinar is available [here](https://bpcs.com/events/azure-databricks-iot-challenge-webinar).
 Stage 2 will kickoff via webinar on April 17.
+More information about this webinar is available [here](https://bpcs.com/events/azure-databricks-iot-challenge-stage-2-webinar).

+## Stage 1
-## Electric Imp Resources
+### Electric Imp Resources
 * [Electric Imp Developer Center](https://developer.electricimp.com)
 * [Getting Started with impExplorer](https://developer.electricimp.com/gettingstarted)
 * [impCentral IDE](https://impcentral.electricimp.com/ide)